 // value can be anything

+can also modify an existing array, by explicitly setting values.
 This is done by assigning values to the array while specifying the key in brackets.
 You can also omit the key, add an empty pair of brackets ("[]") to the variable-name in that case.

 $arr[key] = value;